|

 blacks and Latinos for marijuana possession at three, four, five, and up to

 times the rate of whites, just as New York City does.
-Chicago does as well.

 Along with DNA collection for misdemeanors and other policing policies, this